These FAQs may not apply to all of our satellite camps or special programs like the College Ready Writers Program.

 Not at all!
 The Young Writers Camp provides a fun atmosphere where young writers can join together.
 Young writers will explore several writing genres, meet professional writers and stretch their writing skills beyond the school curriculum.
 While writers will be learning new techniques, the camp’s focus is creativity and discovery, rather than grammar and punctuation.

 Where will the young writers be throughout the day?

 Young writers will be with their particular camps and teachers all day.
 Each camp will have a main classroom for much of the day, though we’ll be moving to other spots on the campus for guest speakers, lunch and maybe some writing time outside.
-We’ll notify parents of the room numbers and buildings once they’re assigned in the beginning of June.
+We’ll notify parents of the room numbers and buildings once they’re assigned in May.
 Additionally, we may take the young writers on a field trip near the campus.
 Details will be shared with parents before the camp begins.